SMSF lending

 For commercial property, nothing changes when the new rules commence around 10 August.
 SMSF borrowing for commercial property continues under the existing LRBA rules.
 The commencement date is relevant only for residential property.

 A few practical points apply if you are considering an SMSF commercial property purchase now.
-The structural groundwork - whether the SMSF is appropriately established, whether the trust deed permits borrowing, and how the bare trustee arrangement is set up - all needs to be in place before a purchase can proceed.
+The structural groundwork, whether the SMSF is appropriately established, whether the trust deed permits borrowing, and how the bare trustee arrangement is set up, all needs to be in place before a purchase can proceed.
 That work involves your financial adviser, your accountant, and a solicitor experienced in SMSF law.